ostbytestorg/p-corp-engineers-iac/TF/FunctionApp/FunctionREADME.md

 This guide explains how to assign Microsoft Graph app permissions to a Managed Service Identity (MSI).

-## 1. Assign an App Role to the MSI
+## 1. How to assign an App Role to the MSI

 Make a `POST` request to assign an app role to the MSI's service principal: